 In addition, discounts can help you to sell old stock to make way for newer products.
 For instance, offering a summer discount can help you move out your winter stock and convert your inventory into cash.

 This can be tricky for new business owners to figure out.
 You need to find a balance between being competitive and being profitable.

 Ultimately, it is up to each individual business to determine how much discount to apply and in what form.
 It would be beneficial to look at your competitors' pricing to see what others are offering in your field.
 You can then take a look at your profit margin and identify how much you’re willing to offer as a discount.

 If your business decides to provide discounts, it’s recommended to include these in your budget for the next month or quarter.
 Factoring in discounts gives you a better overview of your business’s profits.

-SumUp Invoices is free invoicing software that helps you create professional invoices quickly.
+SumUp Invoices is invoicing software that helps you create professional invoices quickly.
 You can add an overall discount to your invoices in just a few clicks.